Chucks History, Family Crest & Coats of Arms

 Early Origins of the Chucks family

-Lancashire at Ormskirk.
+The surname Chucks was first found in Lancashire at Ormskirk.
 The first record of the family was Thomas Such, who complained early in the reign of Elizabeth that certain of the inhabitants of Ormskirk had taken their corn to other mills.
-The entry continues, apparently there were complaints against the miller that the corn was not so well ground by him and that he took, or lost, an excessive proportion of the flour.
+The entry continues: apparently there were complaints against the miller that the corn was not so well ground by him and that he took, or lost, an excessive proportion of the flour.
 In the end, Thomas Such built a new mill at the Knoll to help solve the issue.
-CITATION[CLOSE]

 Early History of the Chucks family